Type your search below

 Requiem Eucharist for All Souls’ Day, 5.30pm

-The annual Requiem Eucharist for All Souls’ Day, at which we always remember loved ones who have died, will take place at 5.30pm.
-All are welcome to attend.
+The annual Requiem Eucharist for All Souls’ Day, at which we remember loved ones who have died, will take place at 5.30pm with Victoria’s Requiem performed by the Vicars Choral and Choral Scholars of the Choir of York Minster.

-The day forms part of a season of remembering at the Minster which includes the return of the digital art installation People We Love, in partnership with York Mediale, the observation of the national two minutes’ silence on Thursday 11 November at 11am and the annual service of Thanksgiving and Commemoration for Remembrance Sunday on 14 November.
+The day forms part of a Season of Remembrance at York Minster which includes the Feast of All Saints Day on Wednesday 1 November, the observation of the national two minutes’ silence on Saturday 11 November at 11am, and the annual service of Thanksgiving and Commemoration for Remembrance Sunday on 12 November.

 Stay up to date with York Minster